 Declan joined PwC in Jersey in 1997, returned to Dublin in 2001, and became a partner in 2011.
 He has considerable experience dealing with UCITS, Alternative Investment Funds and Structured Entities, using both Irish and offshore domiciled products, and covering a wide spectrum of fund structures, strategies and GAAP.
-He is the Assurance Innovation Leader and sits on the Firm's BOS Steering Committee.
+He joined the Assurance Leadership Team on 1 July 2019 as People Partner and sits on the firm's BOS Steering Committee.

-Declan is a Fellow of the Institute of Chartered Accountants in Ireland.
+Declan is a Fellow of the Institute of Chartered Accountants in Ireland